CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Related work

-\textbf{Few-shot CLIP adaptation.} CLIP's specific interaction between text and image features has enabled new adaptation methods that leverage this property, especially in few-shot scenarios.
-Inspired by prompt tuning in natural language processing~\citep{zhong2021factual,li2021prefix}, ~\citet{zhou2022learning} proposed context optimization (CoOp) which applies the same concept for pretrained vision-language models.
-CoOp was later shown not to generalize well on unseen classes within the same dataset.
-Thus, conditional context Optimization (CoCoOp)~\citep{zhou2022conditional} adds a meta-network that generates input-conditional tokens in addition to the learnable vectors, making optimized context less prone to overfitting to the seen classes.~\citet{zhu2023prompt} highlighted that unconstrained prompt tuning can lead to overfitting in low-shot settings, reducing zero-shot performance.
-They proposed regularizing training by updating only prompts whose gradients align with zero-shot predictions.
-PLOT~\citep{chen2023plot} applies optimal transport on sets of text and visual features to learn the transport plan between the two sets in an inner loop, which is fixed in the outer loop where prompts are learned.
-MaPLe~\cite{khattak2023maple} learns prompts in both vision and text branches at input and intermediate layers with a coupling function.
+\textbf{Few-shot CLIP adaptation.} Inspired by prompt tuning in NLP~\citep{zhong2021factual,li2021prefix}, Zhou \etal~\cite{zhou2022learning} introduced context optimization (CoOp) for vision-language models, but it struggles to generalize to unseen classes.
+To address this, CoCoOp~\cite{zhou2022conditional} adds a meta-network to generate input-conditional tokens, reducing overfitting to seen classes.
+Zhu \etal~\cite{zhu2023prompt} noted that unconstrained prompt tuning can overfit in low-shot settings, harming zero-shot performance, and proposed regularizing training by updating only prompts aligned with zero-shot predictions.
+PLOT~\citep{chen2023plot} uses optimal transport to match text and visual features, while MaPLe~\cite{khattak2023maple} learns prompts at both input and intermediate layers in vision and text branches with a coupling function.

-A simple approach for few-shot CLIP adaptation is to train a linear probe on top of the visual features~\cite{radford2021learning}.
-Lin et al.~\cite{lin2023multimodality} show that adding a text describing the class to the training data of few-shot images largely boosts linear probing.
-Huang et al.~\cite{huang2024lp++} blend text embeddings with classification weights using class-wise learnable parameters.
+An alternative to prompt tuning is training a linear probe on top of visual features~\cite{radford2021learning}.
+Lin \etal~\cite{lin2023multimodality} show that adding text descriptions to the training data improves linear probing, while Huang \etal~\cite{huang2024lp++} blend text embeddings with class-wise learnable classification weights.